1540 Broadway: Offices

 The building was also planned with 850,000 ft2 of office space.
 The lower stories are designed with floor areas of 26500 ft2 each, while the tower floors are as small as 17500 ft2.
 Swanke Hayden Connell Architects designed the interiors of the Bertelsmann offices.
 Each of Bertelsmann's musical divisions was situated on a floor with a design ranging "from hip to sedate".
 The distance between each story's floor slab is 13 ft.
 Additionally, space on two floors was set aside as an "incubator" for foreign companies wishing to start up in New York City.

 In 2009, then-owner CBRE Group converted the eighth floor into a tenant amenity space with a conference center, concierge, catering, and fitness room.
 The amenity floor is hidden behind some of the exterior trusses and signs on Times Square.
 Further improvements were made to the amenity floor in 2019, when Gensler remodeled it.
 The renovated amenity floor includes a fitness center, barista, small food hall, tenant lounge, and three meeting rooms.
 The amenity floor is called Stage 8 and contains design motifs and a color scheme that are intended to recall the Broadway theaters nearby.

 History

 Times Square's Theater District had evolved into a business district after World War II.
 Nonetheless, there were relatively few large developments there in the mid-20th century.
 Between 1958 and 1983, only twelve buildings with at least 100000 ft2 of space were developed in the 114-block area between Sixth Avenue, Times Square, Eighth Avenue, and Columbus Circle.
 1540 Broadway was proposed in the 1980s, when there was high demand for office space in New York City.
 At the time, Bruce Eichner had gained experience developing brownstone residences, condominium apartments, and the mixed-use CitySpire skyscraper.
+1540 Broadway itself was constructed by Broadway State Partners, a joint venture between Eichner and VMS Development, which was formed specifically to develop that building.